Dr. Edward Peters

 Additional

 On its own, Noe’s system is self-paced.
-Students may progress at whatever rate they wish.
+Learners may progress at whatever rate they wish.
 There is no cohort they need keep up with or be slowed down by.
-Alternatively, schools, learning cooperatives, or parents can adopt this book as their instructional text, have their students watch Noe's recorded discussions of each chapter and access his office hours for extra help if they wish, and then supplement (or not) Noe's program with whatever additional material they might choose (e. g. , prayers, paradigm practice, conversational exercises, historical asides).
+Alternatively, schools, learning cooperatives, or parents can adopt this book as their instructional text, have their students watch Noe's recorded discussions of each chapter and access his office hours for extra help if they wish, and then supplement (or not) Noe's program with whatever additional material they might choose (e. g., prayers, paradigm practice, conversational exercises, historical asides).

-Note that students purchase Noe's program directly from him, even if they are enrolled in a school or learning cooperative, and as a result they individually receive the "life-time access" benefit that Noe includes in his program.
+Note that participants purchase Noe's program directly from him, even if they are enrolled in a school or learning cooperative, and as a result they individually receive the "life-time access" benefit that Noe includes in his program.
 Directors of schools or learning co-ops can be in touch with Noe about possible group discounts for their members, but the program itself is marketed to individual students.

-LPD is a terrific resource
+LPD is a fine resource

 from Noe for intermediate-to-advanced Latinists.
 Free.